Policy and Procedure FAQ

 Incomplete policy

 Students may work with their instructors to temporarily mark a course as "incomplete" at the end of the semester in which that course is taken.
 View Incomplete Course Policy (F83) in the University Handbook.
-We highly recommend students and instructors complete the Incomplete Grade Agreement form through the Office of the Registrar located in the "Credits and Grade Reporting" dropdown.
+It is highly recommended that students and instructors complete the Incomplete Grade Agreement (pdf) form through the Office of the Registrar located in the "Credits and Grade Reporting" dropdown.

 A grade of "incomplete" is expected to be completed by the conclusion of the next regular academic term (fall or spring), or the student's graduation term.
-If a student needs a further extension for their incomplete course, complete the "Incomplete Extension Form" found through the Office of the Registrar located in the "Credits and Grade Reporting" dropdown.
+If a student needs a further extension for their incomplete course, students must initiate completing the "Incomplete Extension Form" (pdf) found through the Office of the Registrar located in the "Credits and Grade Reporting" dropdown.

 Drops & Withdrawals